rx-angular/rx-angular/libs/state/actions/docs/Readme.md

 Just look at the amount of code we need to write for only 2 observable ui events.

 Downsides:
-- Boiler plate for setter and getter
+- Boilerplate for setter and getter
 - Transfromations spreaded over class and template
 - Manual typing ov subjects and streams
 - no central plae for ui trigger